Jungle Courage

 By W. Blake Gibbs

-Jungle Courage is the account of a remarkable family striving to make a difference in the lives of native tribespeople deep in the African interior.
-They led lives of worth and meaning, while living out adventures that go beyond anything any movie could ever offer.
+Jungle Courage is the account of a dedicated family striving to make a difference in the lives of native tribespeople deep in the African interior.
+They led lives of meaning and worth, while living out adventures that go beyond anything any movie could ever offer.

 The difference is their story is true.